-Lucy True writes quirky urban fantasy and paranormal romance.
-She also writes lesbian romance as Jea Hawkins.
+Lucy True writes quirky urban fantasy, and dystopian and paranormal romance.
+She writes contemporary lesbian romance as Jea Hawkins.

 She is a gamer, lover of history, as well as strange and whimsical things.
 There should probably be an “I Brake for Cemeteries” bumper sticker on her car.
 A passionate genealogist, long-time cross-stitcher, and kitchen witch, she lives in a one-horse town in rural eastern Nebraska with her sometimes-better half, two witchlings, two cats, and a very loquacious caique.